kevinash/1plus-ai/README.md

 [![http://1plus-ai.com](images/1plus-ai.jpg)](http://1plus-ai.com)

-1+AI Humans creating with AI
+## 1+AI Humans creating with AI

-What can a single person do with AI?
-1+AI is a new buisiness model we offer to customers.
+1+AI is a new buisiness model we offer to our customers.
 Let us build your solution, using our 1+AI development model that consists of a single human engineer + AI.
-We deliver end-to-end AI solutions for businesses requiring deep AI expertise, AI Agents, Web and mobile applications using AI, AI Search, support and other custom solutions.
+We deliver end-to-end AI solutions for businesses requiring deep AI expertise, AI Agents, Web and mobile applications using AI, AI Search, support and other custom solutions, on any cloud platform.

 This is a list of showcase projects created by humans with AI.